San Diego County Democrats for Environmental Action

 Picture

-As San Diego County commits to meeting climate action goals, we must focus on how we achieve those goals.
+As San Diego County commits to meeting its climate action goals, we must focus on how we achieve those goals.
 We cannot set the dangerous precedent of ignoring both environmental and community concerns when expanding our clean power infrastructure.

 Leave a Reply.